yongquanben/sg_taxi_availability/README.md

-# sg_taxi_availability
+# Singapore Taxi Availability
-A data visualization project to show the taxi availability in Singapore [Demo](https://yongquanben.github.io/sg_taxi_availability/)
+A data visualization project to show the taxi availability in Singapore.
+[Demo](https://yongquanben.github.io/sg_taxi_availability/)

 ## Built With